 Admittedly our trip down the Coulonge did leave us wondering about the extent of the Algonquin presence.
-There are very few Anishinaabe echoes to be heard along the river in the form of names of rapids and falls and other noteworthy landmarks.
-It may be yet another example of the ethnic scrubbing of any Anishinaabe place names from the maps created by the Canadian Shield’s new masters.
-However, even this Anishinaabe website The Land That Talks (see here), while providing names for locations elsewhere in the upper Ottawa Valley, leaves the Coulonge untouched.
+There are very few Anishinaabe echoes to be heard along the river in the form of names of rapids, falls, and other noteworthy landmarks.
+It may be another example of the ethnic scrubbing of any Anishinaabe place names from the maps created by the Canadian Shield’s new masters.
+However, even this Anishinaabe website, The Land That Talks (see here), while providing names for locations elsewhere in the upper Ottawa Valley, leaves the Coulonge untouched.

-My brother and I were both born In Noranda on the west shore of Lake Osisko at what was then the Hôpital Youville.
-Just two short portages away is the Kinojevis River; a tributary of the Ottawa which flows south to merge with the great river.
+My brother and I were born In Noranda on the west shore of Lake Osisko at the Hôpital Youville.
+Just two short portages away is the Kinojevis River, a tributary of the Ottawa.
 Another one hundred kilometers west and the Ottawa reaches Notre Dame du Nord at the north end of Lac Temiskaming.
-Mattawa is still a few days’ paddle to the south.
-Somehow travelling up Highway 117 to our put-in was like going home – while we were not quite up in the Abitibi the topography was very familiar.
+Mattawa is a few days further to the south.
+Somehow travelling up Highway 117 to our put-in was like going home – while we were not quite up in the Abitibi, the topography was very familiar.

-The obvious starting point for any canoe tripper planning to spend some time on the Coulonge River system is Hap Wilson’s Rivers Of The Upper Ottawa Valley: Myth, Magic and Adventure.
-Like his tripping guide-books to the Missinaibi, the Temagami area and Manitoba, it has remained the definitive and most reliable single source of information and advice since it was published in 1993.
+The obvious starting point for any canoe tripper planning to spend time on the Coulonge River system is Hap Wilson’s Rivers Of The Upper Ottawa Valley: Myth, Magic and Adventure.
+Like his tripping guidebooks to the Missinaibi, the Temagami area, and Manitoba, it has remained the definitive and most reliable source of information and advice since it was published in 1993.

 Aside from a few obvious changes to the appearance of the book, I present Rivers of the Upper Ottawa Valley as it originally appeared when it was released a decade ago.

-We take it as a good sign when a canoe tripping guide-book is still accurate and relevant a quarter century later.
+We take it as a good sign when a canoe-tripping guidebook is still accurate and relevant a quarter-century later.
 If nothing else, we see our series of posts as a visual accompaniment for the Wilson maps.
-These posts may provide potential canoe trippers with a better idea of what they will see when the set off on their own adventure on the Quebec side of the upper Ottawa Valley.
+These posts may give potential canoe trippers a better idea of what they will see when they embark on their adventure on the Quebec side of the upper Ottawa Valley.
 It is definitely a journey worth making.